crypticterminal/456-worms/README.txt

 Credentials - Username: ubuntu        Password: 123456

 How To Execute:
 replicator_worm.py - From attacker machine (VM3), enter
-python /tmp/replicator_worm.py in the command line, or double click the link on the Desktop.
+python /tmp/replicator_worm.py in the command line.

 passwordthief_worm.py - From attacker machine (VM3), enter
-python /tmp/passwordthief_worm.py in the command line, or double click the link on the Desktop.
+python /tmp/passwordthief_worm.py in the command line.

 extorter_worm.py - From attacker machine (VM3), enter
-python /tmp/extorter_worm.py in the command line, or double click the link on the Desktop.
+python /tmp/extorter_worm.py in the command line.

 Extra Credit:
 We did not implement the extra credit.

 Special Notes: